 The solution?
-Meet Agile marketing
+Meet Lean and Agile marketing.

-Generally, Agile marketing can be divided into the cultural and operational levels.
+Generally, Agile marketing can be divided into cultural and operational levels.
 The cultural level is all about the values, the mentality behind the work.
 The operational level, however, is all about the way you manage your work.

-The Cultural level:
+The Cultural level

 The Agile marketing manifesto, a document that a group of thought leaders formulated to better define the concept, focuses on these 7 core values: